 The Supervisory Board is composed of seven to eleven members.
-The number of members is specified at the General Shareholders' Meeting.
+The number of members is specified at the General Shareholder Meeting.

-Members of the Supervisory Board are appointed by the General Shareholders' Meeting for a shared term which includes three consecutive full financial years.
+Members of the Supervisory Board are appointed by the General Shareholder Meeting for a shared term which includes three consecutive full financial years.

 At least one member of the Supervisory Board must be qualified in accounting or auditing, as understood by the Act on statutory auditors and their self-governing body, auditing firms and on public oversight of 7 May 2009.
-Furthermore, at least one member of the Supervisory Board should meet the independence criteria specified in the By-laws (Independent Member) concerning e.g. professional and personal relations, especially with members managing or supervising PZU and entities in the PZU Group.
-The Independent Member has to present a written statement that all independence criteria provided for in the By-laws have been met and inform the Company when the criteria are no longer met.
-In addition, the By-laws give the State Treasury the right to appoint and dismiss one member of the Supervisory Board by way of a written statement submitted to the Management Board.
+Furthermore, at least one member of the Supervisory Board should meet the independence criteria specified in the Articles of Association (Independent Member) concerning e.g. professional and personal relations, especially with members managing or supervising PZU and entities in the PZU Group.
+The Independent Member has to present a written statement that all independence criteria provided for in the Articles of Association have been met and inform the Company when the criteria are no longer met.
+In addition, the Articles of Association give the State Treasury the right to appoint and dismiss one member of the Supervisory Board by way of a written statement submitted to the Management Board.
 The right will expire once the State Treasury ceases to be the Company's shareholder.